phorton1/Arduino-theClock3/docs/notes.md

 We have carefully verified that, by default, the ESP32's clock is not automatically synchronized to NTP time during the normal functioning of the clock.

-**Requires WIFI and the clock attached as a STATION to your home Wifi network with access to the internet**
+**Requires WiFi and the clock attached as a STATION to your home WiFi network with access to the internet**

 *The myIOT framework, in fact, synchronizes the RTC to NTP when it connects succesfully